jewdev/NotABot/README.md

 + Added a blacklist in the code but you don't need to change it...
 (I want the blacklists be in json files)
 + Added a message when the bot joins a server!
 + Added new command! `translate` if you want to translate a text
++ Added new command! `animepic` if you want a random anime picture
++ Added new command! `caps` ranDom CAps LocK FoR Your Text
++ Added new command! `advice` the bot will give you an advice!
++ Added all of these new commands to the `help` command!
 ### Changed:
 + The bot's token was the game that he's playing instead the bot's prefix... lol
 + Changed the `botinfo` command for an embed message.